qualimente/infra-exercises-terraform/aws/multi_tier_app/README.md

 ![Logical Architecture](logical-architecture.png "Deployment Architecture")

-The application will be a webapp that uses a Cloud-managed Postgres instance, but will also require the provisioning of attendant networking and security infrastructure.
+The application is a webapp that uses a Cloud-managed Postgres instance and will also require the provisioning of supporting networking and security infrastructure.

 In total, the exercise will step through provisioning: